Supportive, non-judgemental, force-free dog trainer

-Me and Hattie (a ginger, wirey dog) on a grassy hillside.
+Me and my dog Hattie (a wirehaired vizsla) on a grassy hillside.
 I'm sitting looking at her and she's walking towards the camera.

 These days I’m lucky to share my life with Hattie, my best friend in the whole world.
-Our friendship brings me so much joy, especially on the days when I still struggle.
+Our friendship brings me so much joy and is great for my wellbeing.

-Between them, Buddy and Hattie set me on a path of canine discovery and gave me another good reason to get out of bed: to help people like you train your dog so you too can enjoy an awesomely happy relationship with your best friend.
+Between them, Buddy and Hattie set me on a path of canine discovery.
+They gave me an even bigger reason to get out of bed: to help people like you train your dog so you too can enjoy an awesomely happy relationship with your best friend.

 It’s all about building a relationship